petzi53/weblog-notes/content/post/2018/2018-06-27-what-happened-with-my-english-weblog.md

 ## config.toml

 <div class="alert alert-danger" role="alert">
-**Update 2019-05-31:** Again there is some confusion until the end of the article.
+<b>Update:</b> Again there is some confusion until the end of the article.
 I decided not to delete the wrong parts as these text passages will document my learning experiences.
 In the upcoming new blog post I will reference these wrong explanations.
 </div>